broooklynp/reading-level-classification/README.md

 After training on fictional text, the DistilBERT model was tested on nonfiction passages to explore robustness and genre transfer.

 ## Reproducing the Model
-All code for data processing, model training, evaluation, and prediction is contained in a single Jupyter notebook.
+All code for data processing, model preparation, model training, and evaluation is contained in two Jupyter notebooks.
 To reproduce the results:
 1. Clone the repository
 ```
 git clone https://github.com/broooklynp/reading-level-classification.git
 ```
-2. Open the Notebook
+2. Open the Notebooks

 ``
-reading_level_classification.ipynb
+notebook.ipynb
 ``
+and
+``
+analysis.ipynb
+``

 4. Run All Cells
-The notebook will:
+The notebooks will:
 - Load and preprocess both datasets
 - Fine-tune each tested model (DistilBERT, RoBERTa, ERNIE, XLNet)
 - Generate evaluation metrics